isomerpages/moe-northshorepri/_departments/CCE/MOE Sexuality Education in Schools.md

    and non-downloadable format, with the exception of the parent opt-out forms, which <ins>must be</ins> in PDF format.
 •	<ins>Insert and activate</ins> the relevant hyperlinks stated in the document.

+*   <ins>Customise</ins> those portions highlighted in yellow according to your school’s Sexuality Education programme.
+*   <ins>Copy-and-paste</ins> the given information onto your school’s website to ensure that all updates have been included.

 **MOE SEXUALITY EDUCATION IN SCHOOLS**

 1)	Sexuality Education (SEd) in schools aims to enable students to understand the physiological, social and emotional changes they experience as they mature, develop healthy and rewarding relationships with others, including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters.
 SEd is premised on the importance of the family as the basic unit of society.
 This means encouraging healthy, heterosexual marriages and stable nuclear family units with extended family support.
 The teaching and learning of SEd is based on respect for the values and beliefs of the different ethnic and religious communities in Singapore on sexuality issues.